vegaprotocol/documentation/docs/node-operators/get-started/setup-non-validator.md

 Replay the full chain if you want all history.
 Use a snapshot if you want to start running quickly and don't need the history.

-## Start a node from block 0 [WIP]
+## Start a node from block 0

-1. Download the correct version of the Vega executable.
-The version used to replay the chain must be the same version used when the latest mainnet chain started.
-You can find it under the latest version of releases in the [Vega GitHub repo ↗](https://github.com/vegaprotocol/vega/releases).
+1. Download version 0.71.4 of the Vega executable.
+You can find it on its release page in the [Vega GitHub repo ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.71.4%2Bfix).
 Unzip this file and make sure it is in your command line path.

 If you prefer to build the code yourself, the instructions can be found inside the code repo at [BUILDING ↗](https://github.com/vegaprotocol/vega/blob/develop/BUILDING.md).